scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 ### Matching partial expression

-To make thing more compact, we can also match patially the expression using a `$` to match arbitrarry code and extract it.
+To make things more compact, we can also match a part of the expression using a splice (`$`) to match arbitrary code and extract it.

 ```scala
 def valueOfBooleanOption(x: Expr[Option[Boolean]])(using Quotes): Option[Option[Boolean]] =